Under current provincial guidelines, we’re not yet able to accept any reservations but we’ll be ready to proceed once restrictions allow.

 Daily, weekly and seasonal camping is available for the islands of the City of Brockville (fees are applicable).
 Daily and weekly camping is available on a first come first serve basis.
 Reservations are not accepted at this time.
+Seasonal camping is available by lottery draw, held annually.
 The islands can also be used for day use picnicing and boating.
-Click here to download a pdf of the City of Brockville Islands

 Paddle In/Paddle Out

 The City has 6 paddle in/paddle out sites (fees are applicable).
 Canoes and kayaks must be beached or placed at the campsite.
-Reservations for these sites can be made by contacting St. Lawrence Park Campground at 613-345-1341.
+Reservations for these sites can be made during the camping season by contacting St. Lawrence Park Campground at 613-345-1341.

 Vehicle with Trailer Parking